-Regulated health professionals are able to transfer the authority to perform a controlled act to another person.
-That process is called delegation.
+Regulated health professionals are able to transfer the authority to perform a controlled act to another person who is not so authorized and not a member of the profession.
+This process is called a delegation.

 What is a Controlled Act?

 Under Ontario law, only authorized health care professionals can perform one or more of the thirteen controlled acts listed in the Regulated Health Professions Act, 1991

 .
 With the appropriate education and training, different health care professionals may be permitted to perform certain controlled acts, in whole or part.

 Controlled acts are procedures that inherently carry a risk of harm.
 Therefore, they are restricted to professionals who have the knowledge, skill and judgment to perform a particular controlled act safely, ethically and competently.

 A list of the controlled acts authorized to Members can be found in the About Controlled Acts